Welcome to Western!

 As you review estimated annual expenses, it may be helpful to know that payment for tuition, fees, housing, and meals is charged quarterly and due at the beginning of each quarter.
 Also, remember that costs for transportation, books, supplies, and personal expenses are flexible and can be reduced depending on your lifestyle choices.

 Your application for admission also serves as your application for most scholarships at Western.
-All first-year scholarship offers for on-time fall freshman applicants will be sent out by the end of April.
+All scholarship offers for on-time first-year applicants will be sent out by the end of April.

 We encourage you to seek external scholarship opportunities through your high school, community organizations, and local businesses.
 You can also look at online scholarship search sites such as: